restorecommerce/access-control-srv/restorecommerce_ABAC.md

           effect: PERMIT
 ```

-As a precondition, the targeted resources should be owned by a hierarchical resource among the user's role scoping entities.
-All relevant information under the `subject` and `resources` property are passed within the context.
-If one of the device's owner attributes exists within the subject's role scoping entities,
-the request's target is then matched against the existing rules.
-Otherwise, the access is denied.

-In the given example, the targeted resource's owner has among its attributes an `Organization` with ID `OrgA`,
+In the example, the target resource's owner has among its attributes an `Organization` with ID `OrgA`,
-which is passed in the subject's contextual information with organization 'OrgB' as its children.
+which is passed in the subject's contextual information with organization ID `OrgB` as its children.
 Since the device is owned by `OrgB`, it is considered to be under the subject's hierarchical scope and therefore the matching rules can be checked.

 There is one policy with one rule, which permits access by `Organization`-scoped users with role `admin` to resources of entity `Device`.